 How often should I water my tree?

 Keep your tree moist at all times, watering more often during the hotter months.
 A good layer of mulch promotes a more consistent moisture level.
 Weekly deep watering is best, i.e. leave hose on trickle overnight.
 This promotes a deeper root development for the tree, rather than surface watering.
 Reduce watering habits for dormant trees during the winter months.

-Fertilize 2 to 3 times a year!
+Fertilise 2 to 3 times a year!
 APPLY late winter, early summer and Early Autumn.
-Cow or animal manure (older is better) and compost are excellent fertilizers.
-Otherwise suggestions would be: a slow release fertilizer (Osmocote with added trace elements) mixed into the soil, Blood and Bone, Dynamic Lifter or equivalent.
-No more than one or two of these fertilizers to each application.
+Cow or animal manure (older is better) and compost are excellent fertilisers.
+Otherwise suggestions would be: a slow release fertiliser (Osmocote with added trace elements) mixed into the soil, Blood and Bone, Dynamic Lifter or equivalent.
+No more than one or two of these fertilisers to each application.
 From time to time kitchen scraps can be added under the mulch to attract earthworms (If no dogs are about!).

-Note: When using fertilizers, keep from direct contact with trunk of the tree.
+Note: When using fertilisers, keep from direct contact with trunk of the tree.
 And top up mulch when required.

 What are the sun requirements for my tree?